 HMRC's International Manual permits two FX-translation methods for foreign-property income.

 Spot rate on transaction date.
 Each income or expense item is converted at the exchange rate on the day it arose, sourced from a published forex feed or HMRC's daily rates.
-Operationally heavier (every transaction needs a date-specific rate lookup), more accurate over the year (volatile rates are tracked granularly).
-Best suited to landlords with high transaction volume or with large single transactions where the exact rate matters.
+It is operationally heavier (every transaction needs a date-specific rate lookup) but more accurate over the year (volatile rates are tracked granularly).
+It suits you best if you have high transaction volume, or large single transactions where the exact rate matters.

 HMRC monthly average exchange rates.
 HMRC publishes monthly average exchange rates for major currencies.
 All transactions in a given calendar month convert at that month's average rate.
-Operationally simpler (one rate per month per currency), less granular (intra-month volatility is smoothed away).
-Best suited to landlords with low transaction volume and a preference for administrative simplicity.
+It is simpler to run (one rate per month per currency) but less granular (intra-month volatility is smoothed away).
+It suits you best if you have low transaction volume and want the lighter admin.

-Document the choice.
-Software setup should record the FX-translation method as a property-level setting; under enquiry HMRC may ask both for the method used and for the underlying rate-source feed.
+Document your choice.
+Set the FX-translation method as a property-level setting in your software; under enquiry HMRC may ask both for the method used and for the underlying rate-source feed.

 Foreign tax credit: claimed at final declaration, NOT at quarterly update

-Foreign tax paid on foreign rental income is reported separately from the quarterly profit-and-loss data.
+Foreign tax you pay on foreign rental income is reported separately from the quarterly profit-and-loss data.
 The quarterly updates report gross foreign rental income (in sterling) and gross foreign-property expenses (in sterling); the foreign tax does not net against profit at the quarterly stage.
-At the end of the year, the foreign tax credit under TIOPA 2010 s.18 is claimed at the final declaration (or end-of-period statement) stage; the credit reduces the UK tax liability on the foreign rental income, up to a ceiling of the UK tax that would have arisen.
+At the end of the year, you claim the foreign tax credit under TIOPA 2010 s.18 at the final declaration (or end-of-period statement) stage, and it reduces your UK tax liability on the foreign rental income, up to a ceiling of the UK tax that would have arisen.

 The mechanic: the FTC is the lower of (foreign tax actually paid) or (UK tax on the foreign rental income at your marginal rate).
-In most cases the foreign tax paid is the lower figure (foreign tax rates on rental income often sit below UK marginal rates for higher-rate landlords), so the credit equals the foreign tax paid.
+In most cases the foreign tax paid is the lower figure (foreign tax rates on rental income often sit below UK marginal rates if you are a higher-rate taxpayer), so the credit equals the foreign tax paid.
 Where the foreign tax exceeds the UK tax that would have arisen, the credit caps at the UK tax figure; the excess foreign tax is not refundable and not carried forward.

 The software-support gap: not every MTD package handles SA106 foreign fields